pabloivancich/minesweeper-api/README.md

 ```
 Also, in the folder postman in the project root, there is a Postman collection to test te API.

-### Running Docker container
+### Running Docker containers
-You can create a docker image and run the app in a docker container.
+You can create a docker image and run the app using docker compose.
 For this you need Docker installed in your machine.

 Open a terminal and go to app root folder and build the application .jar file using maven wrapper.
 ```